The quaint coastal town of Salinas has a widespread reputation in Puerto Rico as a foodie mecca.

 In fact, Salinas is the birthplace of el mojo isleño, a special creole sauce consisting of tomatoes, onions, bay leaves, olive oil, and other seasonings, which lends a distinctive flavor to a variety of dishes.
-The locals are so crazy about the sauce that Salinas is nicknamed el Pueblo del Mojo Isleño, and there’s even a Festival Internacional del Mojo Isleño which draws thousands of hungry visitors there each July.
+The locals are so crazy about the sauce that Salinas is nicknamed el Pueblo del Mojo Isleño, and there’s even an International Mojo Isleño Festival that draws thousands of hungry visitors there each July.

 But there’s more than just mojo isleño to whet your appetite in Salinas.
 Thanks to its coastal location, fresh local seafood makes an appearance on menus year-round, from lobster to crab-stuffed mofongo.

-Here’s a look at the mouthwatering variety of dining attractions you can look forward to on your visit:
+Here’s a look at the mouthwatering variety of restaurants you can look forward to on your visit:

 Get a cold drink and great meal at La Barkita in Salinas.